Custom Event Setup

 Travel or holiday creative, portability essential Mini 5 Pro Compact, under 250g, strong obstacle systems

-Enthusiast content creation with safety and features Air 3S Foldable, feature-rich, strong avoidance
+Enthusiast content creation with safety features Air 3S Foldable, feature-rich, reliable avoidance

-Professional inspections or mapping tasks Matrice 350 RTK Enterprise grade, multi-payload, six-direction avoidance
+Professional inspections or mapping Matrice 350 RTK Enterprise-grade safety and payload support

-Heavy-payload enterprise missions near complex infrastructure Matrice 400 LiDAR and radar avoidance, built for high risk
+High-risk infrastructure missions Matrice 400 LiDAR and radar avoidance for complex zones

-Compact enterprise workflows, surveying or urban inspections Matrice 4 Enterprise Multi-sensor, advanced detection, professional integration
+Compact enterprise surveying or urban inspections Matrice 4 Enterprise Advanced detection in a smaller platform

-Thermal inspection, emergency services or specialist workflows Matrice 4 Thermal Thermal imaging plus enhanced avoidance systems
+Thermal inspection or emergency services Matrice 4 Thermal Thermal imaging with enhanced avoidance

 Regulatory Reminder for UK Users